Parenting our Children,

 What is POCAR?

-POCAR stands for Parenting Our Children Addressing Risk.
+POCAR stands for Parenting Our Children and Accessing Recovery.
 It is an intensive, 16-week programme for parents who have problems with drugs and/or alcohol whose child/ren are open to Social Services.
 Parents are referred to POCAR by their child’s Social Worker.

 POCAR is a structured programme based on effective interventions for drug and alcohol use with additional elements focused on parenting and safeguarding.